The ultimate guide to financial modeling for startups

 - Determine in which units you want to present your sales: for a soda producer, this could for instance be bottles sold, but also liters sold.

 - Forecast per sales unit the number of units sold.
 This is based on the top down and bottom up analysis you have performed above.

 - Add selling prices.
 Check out our article on new product pricing strategies if you want to learn more on how to determine pricing.

 You could for instance end up with something that looks like this if you would prepare the forecast in Excel:

 Revenue forecast example in Excel

 (source: EY, 2018)

 The way in which you build up your revenue forecast depends a bit on your business model.
-The example above for instance is an example of a company that sells per unit.
+The example above includes a traditional business model of a company selling products/services per unit.